 Little Antiquity in between, the dangest places ever seen.

 The boot-shaped bends in the river were not necessarily the problem.
 The falls at Letart were.
 Long before the river was locked and dammed, Letart Falls, named for a French fur trader, was a fearful place.
 No matter the boatman, running the rapid was fraught with peril.

 He described the Letart Falls as "dreaded rapids that caused the waters to boil and make a grumbling, dull noise with such an eddy of great power that it sucked in logs and trees and everything within its attraction."

-According to Jeremy Gorrell, owner of Rivertown Adventures, the region is undergoing a transformation as more and more explorers discover the town as a destination.
+According to Jeremy Gorrell, owner of Rivertown Adventures, the region is transforming as more and more explorers discover the town as a destination.

 "The integrity of Ravenswood has returned," he said.
 "People are looking for just what we have here, and we're more than happy to welcome them."

 Sign up for a FREE copy of West Virginia Explorer Magazine in your email twice weekly.
 Sign me up!